rethinkdb/rethinkdb-rs/api/python/index.md

 array.delete_at(index [,endIndex]) &rarr; array
 {% endapibody %}

 Remove one or more elements from an array at a given index.
 Returns the modified array.
+(Note: `delete_at` operates on arrays, not documents; to delete documents, see the [delete](/api/python/delete) command.)

 __Example:__ Delete the second element of an array.